 “Judges, Slobodan Praljak is not a war criminal,” he said.
 “With disdain, I reject this verdict.”

 He then drank from what appeared to be a small vial, ignoring calls from the judge to sit down.

 “I have taken poison,” he said, according to a court translator.

-The tribunal, created in 1993 by the U.N.
-Security Council, has prosecuted hundreds of people for war crimes and is scheduled to shut down at the end of this year.
+The Yugoslavia tribunal, created in 1993 by the United Nations Security Council, has prosecuted hundreds of people for war crimes and is scheduled to shut down at the end of this year.

-Slobodan Milosevic, the former Serbian leader, died in his jail cell in 2006, apparently of natural causes, while his own ICTY trial was underway.
+Slobodan Milosevic, the former Serbian leader, died of a heart attack in his jail cell in 2006, while his own ICTY trial was underway.

 CORRECTION:An earlier version of this article referred to Praljak as a Bosnian general.
 In fact, he was a Bosnian Croat commander with a militia operating in Bosnia.